-We, therefore, determined that our assessment of the reasonableness of the Company's valuation of inventories in the semiconductor production equipment business was one of the most significant in our audit of the consolidated financial statements for the current fiscal year, and accordingly, a key audit matter.
+We, therefore, determined that our assessment of the reasonableness of the Company's valuation of inventories in the semiconductor production equipment business was one of the most significant in our audit of the consolidated financial statements for the current fiscal year, and accordingly, a key audit matter

-How the matter was addressed in our audit The primary procedures we performed to assess whet the Company's valuation of inventories in the semicor production equipment business was reasonable incluc the following: nductor (1) Internal control testing We tested the design and operating effectiveness of c of the Company's internal controls relevant to the valu of inventories.
-In this assessment, we focused our testing on controls determine the rates of write-down for each holding p carrying amount of inventories aged over a certain ho and to identify finished goods and work in process inv be disposed of in a comprehensive manner. eriod on the Iding period (2) Assessment of whether the valuation of inventor over a certain holding period was reasonable The rates of write-down by holding period adopted by management in applying the method that writes dow carrying amount of inventories on a systematic basis a their holding periods were determined based on mana forecasts of future demand and prospects of market e In order to assess the appropriateness of assumptions the rates of write-down determined by management, y in the according to agement's environment. s underlying • evaluated the rates of write-down by holding period by management by referencing published demand for semiconductor production equipment and the custo investment plans; and precasts for compared the amount of the write-down of invento over a certain holding period, calculated using the ra down by holding period determined by management own estimate of the write-down of those inventorie tes of write- t, with our (3) Assessment of whether finished goods and work process inventories to be disposed of were identi process inventories to be disposed of were identified in comprehensive manner
+How the matter was addressed in our audit

+The primary procedures we performed to assess whether the Company's valuation of inventories in the semiconductor production equipment business was reasonable included the following:

+(1) Internal control testing

+We tested the design and operating effectiveness of certain of the Company's internal controls relevant to the valuation of inventories

+In this assessment, we focused our testing on controls designed to determine the rates of write-down for each holding period on the carrying amount of inventories aged over a certain holding period and to identify finished goods and work in process inventories to be disposed of in a comprehensive manner.

+(2) Assessment of whether the valuation of inventories aged over a certain holding period was reasonable

+The rates of write-down by holding period adopted by management in applying the method that writes down the carrying amount of inventories on a systematic basis according to their holding periods were determined based on management's forecasts of future demand and prospects of market environment.
+In order to assess the appropriateness of assumptions underlying the rates of write-down determined by management, we:

+- evaluated the rates of write-down by holding period determined by management by referencing published demand forecasts for semiconductor production equipment and the customers' capital investment plans; and - compared the amount of the write-down of inventories aged over a certain holding period, calculated using the rates of writedown by holding period determined by management, with our own estimate of the write-down of those inventories

+(3) Assessment of whether finished goods and work in process inventories to be disposed of were identified in a comprehensive manner